-The decision Tree Algorithm is one of the popular supervised type machine learning algorithms that is used for classifications.
+The Decision Tree Algorithm is one of the popular supervised type machine learning algorithms that is used for classifications.
 This algorithm generates the outcome as the optimized result based upon the tree structure with the conditions or rules.
 The decision tree algorithm associated with three major components such as Decision Nodes, Design Links, and Decision Leaves.
-It operates with Splitting, pruning, and tree selection process.
+It operates with the Splitting, pruning, and tree selection process.
 It supports both numerical and categorical data to construct the decision tree.
 Decision tree algorithms are efficient for large data set with less time complexity.
 This Algorithm is mostly used in customer segmentation and marketing strategy implementation in the business.

 What is the Decision Tree Algorithm?

 Decision Tree Algorithm is a supervised Machine Learning Algorithm where data is continuously divided at each row based on certain rules until the final outcome is generated.
 Let’s take an example, suppose you open a shopping mall and of course, you would want it to grow in business with time.
 So for that matter, you would require returning customers plus new customers in your mall.
-For this, you would prepare different business and marketing strategies such as sending emails to potential customers; create offers and deals, targeting new customers, etc. But how do we know who are the potential customers?
+For this, you would prepare different business and marketing strategies such as sending emails to potential customers, create offers and deals, targeting new customers, etc. But how do we know who are the potential customers?
 In other words, how do we classify the category of the customers?
 Like some customers will visit once in a week and others would like to visit once or twice in a month, or some will visit in a quarter.
 So decision trees are one such classification algorithm that will classify the results into groups until no more similarity is left.

 In this way, the decision tree goes down in a tree-structured format.
 The main components of a decision tree are:

-- Decision Nodes, which is where the data is split or say, it is a place for the attribute.
+- Decision Nodes, which is where the data is split or, say, it is a place for the attribute.

 - Decision Link, which represents a rule.